About Advocacy Day

 Advocacy Day brings together families, self-advocates, siblings, caregivers, clinicians, and researchers united in advocating for the Fragile X community and advancing our collective Asks.

-The day on the Hill can be an active and sometimes unpredictable experience.
+If you join us for Advocacy Day, the day on the Hill can be an active and sometimes unpredictable experience.
 You have the option of taking a bus with fellow Advocates from the hotel to the Hill.
 We will take a group photo on the Capitol steps — rain or shine!
 From there, meetings begin.

 - You may walk long distances between buildings.